-- Set up the camera on a tripod, make sure the tripod and camera are level
+Set up the camera on a tripod, make sure the tripod and camera are both level

 4. Post Processing

-- Open an image in Photoshop and set a white balance
+Open an image in Photoshop and set the white balance

 5. Tips for Photographing Installations

-- Shooting installations requires capturing full views of the work as well as details.
+Shooting installations require capturing full views of the work as well as details.

 6. Tips for Photographing Outdoor Buildings or Public Art

-- It is best to shoot at dusk or dawn when photographing buildings or outdoor sculpture/public art.
-There is better lighting and fewer people to get in your shot.
-Only photograph during the day if there is a very specific lighting reason to do so, for example shadows are an important element.
+It is best to shoot at dusk or dawn when photographing buildings or outdoor sculpture/public art.
+There are better lighting and fewer people to get in your shot.
+Only photograph during the day if there is a very specific lighting reason to do so, for example, shadows are an important element.

 Many thanks to the Visual Resources Center, University of Colorado Boulder, Department of Art and Art History for proving this wonderful information.
 Here is a link of a PDF file which provides more detailed information along with diagrams How to Photograph Art - University of Colorado Boulder